jgmalcolm/jgmalcolm.github.io/_drafts/memorize-anything.md

 Many fields require students to memorize some basic set of facts at the start.
 With those planted in memory, you progress to learning how to reason.
-This article outlines simple rules for committing seemingly random facts to memory using your powerful visual and emotional senses.
+This article outlines simple steps for committing seemingly random facts to memory using your powerful visual and emotional senses.

-There's an up-front cost of time spent generating a scene.

-Spaced repetition is an efficient algorithm for scheduling when to revisit a weak topic, but it does nothing to help you when you're actually trying to absorb the specific topic material.
-Sometimes I felt like I was getting hit in head with a hammer repeatedly every time I encountered the same topic day after day, each time unable to actually absorb and assimilate the details for any meaningful retention.

-## Principles
+Here are a few key guiding principles to keep in mind as you start out.

-* Simple
+## Simple

-  * Pick among the first few things that immediately pop into your head.
-    * Penicillamine - pencil
+**Use what immediately pops into your head.** Run with that natural association, eg.  penicillamine = pencil.

-  * If nothing immediately comes to mind, don't be afraid to stew on it for a while until you find something that really fits.
+**Don't be afraid to stew.** If nothing immediately comes to mind, don't be afraid to mull around for a while until you find something that really fits.
 Play with the word some.
 Roll it around in your mouth.
 Pronounce it in various ways.
 Look for a synonym.
 Instead of representing the word directly, represent a key fact about the concept.
 Use a dictionary to find other words that begin with the same first few letters.

-  * Trigger off most characteristic syllable.
-Unless every syllable is important, just use the one with most emphasis.
+**Trigger off most characteristic syllable.** Unless every syllable is important, just use the one with most emphasis.

-  * Use easily recognizable objects.
-If the object is too complicated or unusually decorated, it might get blurred in your visual memory.
+**Use easily recognizable objects.** If the object is too complicated or unusually decorated, it might get blurred in your visual memory.
 Use dynamic action to make things memorable.

-  * Only include salient features.
-Ignore details in the initial stages.
+**Only include salient features.** Ignore details in the initial stages.
 As you become an expert in a topic, the details just naturally associate with the topic in your mind.
 There is less need to fit them in at the beginning of scene formation.

-* Vivid pictures.
+## Vivid pictures

   * Evoke a visceral or emotional reaction.
     * Dynamic scenes
     * Making the scene real to you: walk around it, push something around,